-Round II must include music of Chopin comprising of one work of any length chosen by the contestant OR multiple works not to exceed 10 minutes in total length.
-Movements from the Sonatas or Chopin transcriptions are not permitted.
+Round II must include music of Chopin comprised of one work of any length chosen by the contestant OR multiple works not to exceed 10 minutes in total length.

-Additional music from any historical period may be chosen to round out either of the competition programs within the given time frames.
+Additional music from any historical period may be chosen to round out either of the competition programs (Round I or Round II) within the given time frames.

-Round III Junior Division—Any Chopin selection from the list below OR any Chopin work (s) whose timing does not exceed 10 minutes (no minimum).
-Chopin works from Round II cannot be repeated.
-Movements from the Sonatas and Chopin transcriptions are not permitted.
+Junior Division—Any Chopin selection from the list below OR any Chopin work (s) whose timing does not exceed 10 minutes (no minimum).
+Chopin works from Round II cannot be reused.
+No Sonatas and Chopin transcriptions are allowed.